ml4ai/automates/documentation/reports/m1_architecture_report/model_analysis.md

    forms of Lambdas for direct derivative function sampling.
-2. We will adapt methods from Bayesian optimization, in particular, the computation of the Bayesian optimal value of information of selecting a particular input combination for reducing undertainty in the estimation of the sensitivity function.
+2. We will adapt methods from Bayesian optimization, in particular, the computation of the Bayesian optimal value of information of selecting a particular input combination for reducing uncertainty in the estimation of the sensitivity function.
 3. Finally, in conjunction with the two techniques above, we will explore using compiler optimization methods to compile differentiated